benkokes/elite_EI65_robot_controller/README.md

-# Elite Robot EI65-G71 6 joint Robot controller
+# Elite Robot EI65-G71 6-joint Robot controller

 Elite  Robotics (starting out as Beijing Elite Technology company in 2016) began making industrial robots like the EI65, but around 2017, they switched over to the Cobot collaborative robot trend.
 However this little guy with a date code of 2018 seemed to be about the last of the efforts to make regular robot arms before they completely shifted to Cobots.
 As of 2025, almost all information pertaining to this robot is absent.  **If you have one, I would REALLY like to know.**